gbrunner/intro-prog-for-gis-rs/Week 6/README.md

 # In Class Exercise
 - Please complete [Exercise 10 from Python Scripting for ArcGIS Pro](https://www.arcgis.com/home/item.html?id=1372abc4fb0c4ff0a7c66e8d9c869038).
 The data can be found [here on ArcGIS Online](https://www.arcgis.com/home/item.html?id=862c63f5a50e4a29bb237369a9854838).

+# Final Project Proposal
+Pitch your final prroject on the Blackboard Discussion.
+Read and comment on two other students proposals.
+Due in 2 weeks.

 # Homework (Don't forget to include the data)
 **Challenge 1**